hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/test-an-event-with-foundry.md

 #### Step 4: Emit the expected event

-Emit the expected event with the following parameters: the `creator` of the todo is this test contract, the `todoIndex` is the current `numberOfTodos` + 1, and the `description` is set to "a new todo."
+Emit the expected event with the following parameters:

+- the `creator` of the todo is this test contract with address `0x7FA9385bE102ac3EAc297483Dd6233D62b3e1496`,
+- the `todoIndex` is the current `numberOfTodos` + 1,
+- the `description` is set to "a new todo."

 ```solidity
 emit CreateTodo(address(this), numberOfTodosBefore + 1, 'a new todo');